 His best-known work is Rise of the Vulcans: A History of Bush’s War Cabinet, which became a New York Times best seller.
 The Wall Street Journal called it “a work of serious intellectual history,” and New York Times reviewer Michiko Kakutani called it “compelling, lucid, shrewd and blessedly level-headed.”

 Mann has also been a contributor to National Public Radio and to several magazines, including The Atlantic, The New Republic, the New York Review of Books, and The American Prospect.
 His work was included in the book The American Idea: The Best of the Atlantic Monthly: 150 Years of Writers and Thinkers Who Shaped Our History.

 Mann was born in Albany, New York, and graduated from Harvard College.
 He lives in Washington with his wife Caroline Dexter, formerly a classics professor at Howard University.
 They have two children and five grandchildren.

-James Mann was appointed to the Commission in 2021 by Senate Democratic Leader Chuck Schumer for a two-year term expiring on December 31, 2023.
+James Mann was appointed to the Commission by Senate Democratic Leader Chuck Schumer for a term expiring December 31, 2023.